Users via Command Line 101: Basic User Interaction

 - These instructions are intended specifically for adding a user on Ubuntu 12.04 LTS.

 - I’ll be working from a Liquid Web Core Managed Ubuntu 12.04 LTS server, and I’ll be logged in as root.

 Step 1: Add the UserIt’s just one simple command to add a user.
 In this case, we’re adding a user called mynewuser :

 adduser mynewuserFirst, you will be prompted to enter the user’s password (twice); do this step.
 Next, you’ll be prompted to enter in the user’s information.
 This step is not required, and pressing enter fills the field with the default information:

 Is the information correct?
 [Y/n] Y

 visudoFind the following code:

-In this case, we’re granting root privileges to the user mynewuser .
+# User privilege specification root ALL=(ALL:ALL) ALLIn this case, we’re granting root privileges to the user mynewuser .
 Add the following below that code:

+mynewuser ALL=(ALL:ALL) ALLThen exit and save the file with the key commands Ctrl-x, Y, enter.
 If you’ve followed the instruction above correctly, then you should now have a user setup by the name of mynewuser which can use sudo to run commands as root!